This sequence is comprised of two 4-credit courses:

 - Problem solving sessions

 The honors engineering sequence is a natural extension of the Jerry E. Stoneking engage Engineering Fundamentals Program at UT which is one of the nation’s most innovative engineering programs.
-Some of our Honors faculty were instrumental in developing this leading-edge, success-oriented approach to freshman engineering education.
+Some of our Honors faculty were instrumental in developing this leading-edge, success-oriented approach to first-year student engineering education.

 EF 157 – Honors: Physics for Engineers I (4 Credit Hours)